Environment of the United States

 The environment of the United States comprises diverse biotas, climates, and geologies.
 This diversity leads to a number of different distinct regions and geographies in which human communities live.
-This includes a rich variety of species of both animals other fauna, and flora.
+This includes a rich variety of species of animals, fungi, plants and other organisms.

-Because of the strong forces of economic exploitation and industrialization, human's have had deep effects on the ecosystems of the United States, resulting in a number of environmental issues.
+Because of the strong forces of economic exploitation and industrialization, humans have had deep effects on the ecosystems of the United States, resulting in a number of environmental issues.

 Since awareness of these issues emerged in the 1970s, environmental regulations and a growing environmental movement, including both climate movement and the environmental justice movement have emerged to respond to the various threats to the environment.
 These movements are intertwined with a long history of conservation, starting in the early 19th century, that has resulted in a robust network of protected areas, including 28.8% of land managed by the Federal government.

 Biota

 Animals

 There are about 21,717 different species of native plants and animals in the United States.
 More than 400 mammal, 700 bird, 500 reptile and amphibian, and 90,000 insect species have been documented.
 Wetlands, such as the Florida Everglades, are the base for much of this diversity.
 There are over 140,000 invertebrates in the United States which is constantly growing as researchers identify more species.
 Fish are the largest group of animal species, with over one thousand counted so far.
 About 13,000 species are added to the list of known organisms each year.